But then, I realized that I could add even more questions! So, I updated the post and clarified a few points. Enjoy!

 Why?
 Because that’s how I learn.
 Whether I’m chatting with a new friend or a new client, I ask a bunch of questions.
-Then, I shut up and let them answer (yes, I know, this is more easily said that done sometimes!)
+Then, I shut up and let them answer (yes, I know, this is more easily said than done!).

 When you’re working with a new copywriting client, asking lots of question is the key to success.
 Sure, that means that you’ll be spending an hour (or more) on the phone.
 But just as you wouldn’t enter a marriage without a pretty solid “getting to know you” process, you shouldn’t start writing without a solid customer interview under your belt.